--Special Procedures for Special Education Students
+Special Procedures for Special Education Students

 Special education students can be suspended or expelled just like general education students.
 A student identified as an individual with disabilities or for whom Innovations Academy has a basis of knowledge of a suspected disability pursuant to the Individuals with Disabilities in Education Act ("IDEIA") or who is qualified for services under Section 504 of the Rehabilitation Act of 1973 ("Section 504") is subject to the same grounds for suspension and expulsion and is accorded the same due process procedures applicable to regular education students except when federal and state law mandates additional or different procedures.
-Special education students can be suspended or expelled just like general education students.